durancristhian/meetup-randomizer/README.md

 [![license](https://img.shields.io/github/license/durancristhian/meetup-randomizer.svg)](https://github.com/durancristhian/meetup-randomizer/blob/master/LICENSE)
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg)](#contributors)

-Console application that chooses a random person from a Meetup's event
+Library that chooses a random person from a Meetup's event.
+It can be executed as any other npm module, as a CLI and bundle it for client-side apps.

 ## Demo